 Assumedly, the main purpose of a banana (cucumber, zucchini, etc) is to be relished at some stage.
 Yet, young American inventors Jay Silver and Eric Rosenbaum have contrived a new means of putting them to use: by eliciting from them authentic musical sounds, like for instance, those of a piano.

 A dollop of wobbly jello does work as well and a great number of other materials also prove to be conductive: most fruits and vegetables, shrimp or pizza pie (although some may consider that a bit yucky).
 Plants will do fine and play-doh (given a certain degree of moisture) and metal objects such as foil, cutlery or pots.
 Even simple thick lines drawn on a smooth surface with a soft graphite pencil can do the trick – so can live people.
 What in God’s name are we talking about?
 A kit called MaKey MaKey.

-Usually, goodmeetings.com’s policy is not to move consumer products into the limelight within regular coverage.
+Usually, goodmeetings.com’s policy is not to move a consumer product into the limelight within regular coverage.
 Albeit, there have to be exceptions to the rule when what has been thrown on the market is too original not to be shared.
-And when its great fun for kids and grown-ups alike and could simultaneously qualifiy for serious corporate team building activities.
+And when its great fun for kids and grown-ups alike and could simultaneously qualify for serious corporate team-building activities.

 Craft materials recommended by the inventors

 „When you’re inventing, anything goes! … Inflatable beach balls, paper plates, cardboard boxes, various types of soft and rigid foam, lego bricks, plastic storage boxes, stuffed animals and other toys, funny hats and other pieces of clothing, sheets of fabric, string, yarn, elastic, and paper.

 It’s also important to have around some tools for cutting, like scissors and exacto knives, and ways to stick things together, like hot glue, superglue, various kinds of tape, and clips or clamps.“